 What did you do before creating your distillery and gins?

-Andy is a professional actor and has been for 25 years.
-He has toured all round the UK and beyond, working mainly in theatre but also on the small screen.
+Andy is a professional actor and has been for 25+ years.
+He has toured all around the UK and beyond, working mainly in theatre but also on the small screen.